erSubhashThapa/100daysofcode/r2-log.md

   ### Take Aways:
   - **When outsourcing, look around for someone who thinks they can solve your problem.** Moshe told me upfront he didn't think my issue was in his knowledge set.
-  - Outsourcing is skill I want to get comfortable with.
+  - Outsourcing is a skill I want to get comfortable with.

   I see this experience as a learning experience worth the money I paid.
 In time I will get better at outsourcing.